kbeaverson/Bacterial-Genome/README.md

 ### Exploring the Bacterial Genome with Data Science
 This repository contains my weekly workbooks and final model submission from a Build Project with the Open Avenues Foundation under the supervision of industry expert Hayden Samsun during the Spring of 2025.

-Within you can follow along with my weekly workbooks to see how we went about building predictive models for antibiotic (cefepime) resistance in *Escherichia coli*.
+Within you can follow along with my weekly workbooks to see how I went about building predictive models for antibiotic (cefepime) resistance in *Escherichia coli*.
 This project represents my first foray into the world of predictive modeling and data analysis, preceding any formal learning in these methods/techniques, and my participation was driven by my curiosity and eagerness to learn more and familiarize myself with these topics.

 ## Aims and Approach
 **Aim**: Predict cefepime resistance/susceptibility in E. coli